National Steel and Shipbuilding Company: History

-In 1944 National Iron Works moved to its present location at 28th Street and Harbor Drive on San Diego Bay, and in 1949 the company was renamed National Steel and Shipbuilding Co. to reflect its expansion into ship construction.
-In 1959 the company was acquired by four corporations, including Kaiser Industries and Morrison-Knudsen.
+However, in 1959 Smith sold National Steel and Shipbuilding to four other corporations, including Kaiser Industries and Morrison-Knudsen.
 In 1979 Morrison-Knudsen bought out Kaiser's share, and in 1989 management acquired the company from Morrison-Knudsen via an employee stock ownership plan.

 In 1940 the company's ironworkers organized into a union.
 By 1979 the company had 7,900 employees organized into six unions.
-There was a labor strike in 1988 in which employees demanded a minimal wage of $12 per hour.
-Another 25-day-long strike in 1992 resulted in workers returning to work without a contract.
-In 1996, another labor strike hit the company.
-Around 2,700 employees didn't show up at work while 50 marched in front of the company with picket signs.
+There was a labor strike in 1988 in which employees demanded a minimum wage of $12 per hour.
+A 25-day strike in 1992 resulted in workers returning to work without a contract.
+In 1996, a further strike hit the company.
+Around 2,700 employees stayed home while 50 marched in front of the company with picket signs.

+In 1991, NASSCO established the subsidiary manufacturing facility of Tecnologias Internacionales de Manufactura, S.A. de C.V.
+(TIMSA) located in Mexicali, Mexico.

 In 1998 General Dynamics bought NASSCO in a $415 million deal.

-On October 31, 2011 General Dynamics-NASSCO acquired Metro Machine Corp, a surface-ship repair company in Norfolk, Virginia, and renamed it NASSCO-Norfolk.
+On October 31, 2011, General Dynamics-NASSCO acquired Metro Machine Corp, a surface-ship repair company in Norfolk, Virginia, and renamed it NASSCO-Norfolk.
 The company had been conducting ship repairs and conversions for the U.S. Navy since 1972.
+NASSCO-Norfolk has two locations in Norfolk and Portsmouth VA.
 The NASSCO-Norfolk shipyard had the newest dry dock in the country, with two auto-start generators, automated ballast control system and automated ship hauling and centering system.

+In December of 2014, NASSCO established NASSCO-Bremerton in Washington and NASSCO-Mayport in Florida, in support of expanding NASSCO's Repair capabilities across the nation.

 Work done

 NASSCO began building commercial cargo ships in 1959, eventually including large cargo ships and Alaska-class oil tankers.
 Its most famous commercial ship was the Exxon Valdez tanker, which completed construction at NASSCO in 1986, and in 1989 returned to NASSCO for repairs after its accident and oil spill in Alaska.
 In December 2012 the company signed a contract to build two 764 ft container ships powered by liquefied natural gas (LNG).
 When completed they will be the largest LNG-powered ships of any kind in the world.

 Beginning in the 1990s the company won Navy contracts to build AOE-10 support ships, strategic sealift ships, and TOTE Orca-class trailerships.
-Additional Navy contracts awarded during the 2000s included maintenance of the San Diego-based USS Ticonderoga (CG-47) and USS Spruance (DD-963) warships.
+Additional Navy contracts awarded during the 2000s included maintenance of the San Diego–based USS Ticonderoga (CG-47) and USS Spruance (DD-963) warships.
 In 2001 the Navy awarded NASSCO its largest order in company history, to build the Lewis and Clark-class dry cargo ships (T-AKE), a 14-ship program with a contract value of $3.7 billion.
 The company has a contract to build at least three Mobile Landing Platform ships, a new class of ship for the U.S. Navy.
 Construction on the first vessel began in July 2011 and the keel was laid for the second in December 2012.
 In 2016, Matson, Inc ordered two Kanaloa-class freighters, to be delivered near the end of the decade.